 Child Care Business Inquiries & More

 we have helped more than 18,000 women across 169 Connecticut towns become better business people.

-Amount Women's Business Development Council clients have generated in gross revenue in the last three years
+Amount Women's Business Development Council clients have generated in gross revenue in the last five years

-Amount of taxes paid by Women's Business Development Council clients to the State of Connecticut in the last three years
+Amount of taxes paid by Women's Business Development Council clients to the State of Connecticut in the last five years

 For every $1 raised by Women's Business Development Council, the amount that is reinvested in the community